mcellteam/mcell/libmcell/documentation/generated/introspection.rst

 * | **get_vertex_unit_normal**

    * | object: GeometryObject
+     | Geometry object whose vertex to retrieve.

    * | vertex_index: int
-     | This is the index of the vertex in object's vertex_list.
+     | This is the index of the vertex in the geometry object's vertex_list.

    * | return type: Vec3